odradev/awesome-zero-knowledge/README.md

 * [A New Approach for Non-Interactive Zero-Knowledge from Learning with Errors](https://eprint.iacr.org/2024/340.pdf) - academic text by Brent Waters from February 2024.
 * [Parallel Zero-knowledge Virtual Machine](https://eprint.iacr.org/2024/387.pdf) - academic text by Wenqing Hu, Tianyi Liu, Ye Zhang, Yuncong Zhang and Zhenfei Zhang from March 2024.
 * [Mangrove: A Scalable Framework for Folding-based SNARKs](https://eprint.iacr.org/2024/416.pdf) - academic text by Wilson Nguyen, Trisha Datta, Binyi Chen, Nirvan Tyagi and Dan Boneh from March 2024.
+* [Watermarkable and Zero-Knowledge Verifiable Delay Functions from any Proof of Exponentiation](https://eprint.iacr.org/2024/481.pdf) - academic text by Charlotte Hoffmann and Krzysztof Pietrzak from March 2024.
+* [Folding-based zkLLM](https://eprint.iacr.org/2024/480) - academic text by Wilbert W from March 2024.

 ### Projects
 Projects that are using ZK-technology.